Replacing the drive belt in a 1530/1531 datasette

 • The tape drive has difficulties driving long tapes, but works with shorter tapes.

-• After “Found” was shown, the tape motor should recommence loading, but it doesn’t.
+• After “Found” is shown, doesn’t recommence loading automatically.
 You may still be able to complete loading by pressing stop and play manually.
 The spindles appeared to run at normal speed.

 How to replace a drive belt